brianbuie/node-kit/README.md

 ### Method prepare

-Handle first argument being a string or an object with a 'message' prop Also snapshots special objects (eg Error, Response) to keep props in later JSON.stringify output
+Handle first argument being a string or an object with a 'message' prop

 ```ts
 static prepare(...input: unknown[]): {